harvardinformatics/snpArcher/README.md

 1. **fastq -> BAM**: map short reads to a reference genome with BWA
 2. **BAM -> VCF**: call variants with GATK4 or Freebayes

-Users may start with raw fastq files **or** with BAM files.
+Users may start with raw fastq files or with BAM files.
 If you start with raw fastq files, you must first use the **fastq -> BAM** workflow and inspect the quality of these BAM files before proceeding (we provide some summary statistics!).
 After this workflow completes, you may use the **BAM -> VCF** workflows.

 A key feature of **BAM -> VCF** workflows is a simple algorithm to split the reference genome into many smaller subsegments that are processed in parallel on a computing cluster.
+This speeds up these programs dramatically.
 These subsegments are flanked by strings of N's found in the reference genome in order to avoid edge effects.
 Lists of subsegments already exists for some organisms (e.g. Humans), but here we create them ourselves so that these workflows may be used with any non-model organisms.

 ## Getting started